zonedb/zonedb/README.md

 [![go.dev reference](https://img.shields.io/badge/go.dev-reference-blue.svg?logo=go&logoColor=white)](https://pkg.go.dev/github.com/zonedb/zonedb)

-The Public Zone Database (zonedb) is a [free, open-source database](http://opendatacommons.org/licenses/odbl/1.0/) containing a list and associated metadata of public [DNS zones](http://en.wikipedia.org/wiki/DNS_zone) (domain name extensions).
+The Public Zone Database (ZoneDB) is a [free, open-source database](http://opendatacommons.org/licenses/odbl/1.0/) containing a list and associated metadata of public [DNS zones](http://en.wikipedia.org/wiki/DNS_zone) (domain name extensions).
 It attempts to be exhaustive, including current, retired, and withdrawn top-level domains and subdomains.

 The intended use case is programs that interface with the [public domain name system](http://en.wikipedia.org/wiki/Domain_Name_System), including registry and registrar services.
 The data overlaps with and shares test cases with the [Public Suffix List](http://publicsuffix.org/) maintained by the [Mozilla Foundation](https://mozilla.org/).
 The source data was originally derived from the internal zone database in use at [Domainr](https://domainr.com/).